tcasas/runbooks/docs/git/rollback-commit-and-push.md

    git push origin <branch-name>
    ```
 2. If the branch is protected, open a pull request so the revert can be merged through review.
+3. Add clear context in the PR description (e.g., “Revert <sha> because it introduced <issue>”) so reviewers understand why the rollback is needed.

 ## Alternative: Reset and Force-Push (Use with Caution)
 Only use this method on personal or feature branches where rewriting history is acceptable.